Ritikkumar23/XenonFrontend/README.md

 Backend: Node.js, Express
 Database: MongoDB
 Authentication: JWT, OAuth
-DevOps: Docker, Render, CI/CD

 🛠 Installation & Usage Guide
 Detailed instructions on setup, installation, and usage can be found in our Installation Guide.

-👥 Contributing
-We ❤️ contributions!
-Here’s how you can contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature-branch).